Berthold Ullman

-Berthold Louis Ullman (August 18, 1882 in Chicago, Illinois – June 26, 1965 in Vatican City) was an American Classical scholar.
+Berthold Louis Ullman (August 18, 1882 in Chicago, Illinois – June 26, 1965 in Vatican City) was an American classicist.

+Life and career

 Ullman was born in Chicago to Louis Ullman and Eleanora Fried.
 He was educated at the University of Chicago (A.B.
 1903, Ph.D.
 1908).
 He joined the faculty at Chicago and also taught at the University of Pittsburgh and Iowa State University.
 He taught at the University of Chicago from 1925 until 1944 before moving to the University of North Carolina at Chapel Hill, becoming Kenan professor of Latin and department chair.
 Ullman's library collection formed the core of the present classics department library at the University of North Carolina.
 Ullman was also president of the American Philological Association in 1935.
 In 1948, he was elected as a member of the American Academy of Arts and Sciences.

 He married Mary Louise Bates on September 1, 1909.
 Their son Edward Ullman, born in 1912, became a geographer.

 As a scholar Ullman focused on Latin language, the manuscript tradition of ancient texts, and Latin in the Renaissance.